Licensing SAP Business Objects BO BI – Understanding Your Options.

 How does SAP software licensing work again?
 Right: it is based on two licensing components: package licenses and named user licenses.
-SAP offer a down to earth, easy understandable licensing model for SAP Business Objects BO BI.
-No more CPU’s – bye bye cores!
+SAP offers a down to earth, the easy understandable licensing model for SAP Business Objects BO BI.
+No more CPU’s – bye-bye cores!
 In general, if an individual uses SAP Business Objects BI (SAP BO BI) solutions in a display-only manner, a named user license is not required.
 In that case, only the package license is needed.

 OK.
 Only a package license is required if display only is needed.
 But package licenses come with metrics.
 The package license for SAP BO BI is available through two metrics: “concurrent session” and “user”.
 These metrics are offered as options.
 You can decide which one (or both) to use.

 “You have a certain flexibility when licensing SAP BO BI: you can choose the concurrent session metric, the user metric or a combination.”

 When talking about SAP BO BI licensing, a referral is often made to a parking lot with two types of parking spaces: the ones with a license plate and the ones without.

 Parking spaces with a license plate can be compared to “user” licenses.
 The parking space is assigned to one car and only the car with the identical license plate is allowed to park there.
 No other car can use the spot.
 The parking space for that particular car is available 24/7.

 The other parking spaces (without license plate attached) can be freely used by all other visitors.
 Only one rule applies: if the car park is full, no new car can enter (and it has to wait outside until another car leaves).
 This is exactly the way “concurrent sessions” work.